Dorchester on Thames

-Dorchester on Thames is a historic village and civil parish in South Oxfordshire, Oxfordshire, England, located about 9 miles (14 km) southeast of Oxford at the confluence of the River Thames and River Thame.
+Dorchester on Thames (also known as Dorchester) is a historic village and civil parish in South Oxfordshire, England.
+It is situated approximately 9 miles (14 km) southeast of Oxford and 3 miles (5 km) northwest of Wallingford, positioned at the confluence of the River Thame and the River Thames.

-The village has evidence of prehistoric and Roman settlement and rose to prominence in the 7th century when Birinus established a bishopric there.
-It is best known for Dorchester Abbey, a former cathedral and now a parish church with significant Norman and Gothic architecture.
+The village has a long history of habitation, with evidence dating back to prehistoric times and Roman Britain.
+It gained significant prominence in the 7th century when Birinus, the Apostle to the West Saxons, established a bishopric here in AD 634.
+Today, it is best known for Dorchester Abbey, a former cathedral and current parish church noted for its Norman and Gothic architecture.